AaronMorelli/SQLServerTraceFlags/Categories/CorruptAndCHECKDB.md

 TODO: Strongly consider combining this and the BackupRestore section somehow

+TODO: Reconsider where 2509 and 2514 go.
+(Have to do with file/page internals, but activated by DBCC CHECKDB)

 ## Functionality Toggles

 | Flag | Description | Links |